Subscribe Now: 1 Full Year for Only $14.95!

 Description And Comments

-Totally enclosed in a mammoth futuristic structure, Space Mountain has always been the Magic Kingdom's most popular attraction.
+Totally enclosed in a mammoth futuristic structure, Space Mountain has always been the Magic Kingdom’s most popular attraction.
 The theme is a space flight through dark recesses of the galaxy.
 Effects are superb, and the ride is the fastest and wildest in the Magic Kingdom.
-As a roller coaster, Space Mountain is much zippier than Big Thunder Mountain Railroad, but much tamer than the Rock 'n' Roller Coaster at Disney's Hollywood Studios or Expedition Everest at Disney's Animal Kingdom.
+As a roller coaster, Space Mountain is much zippier than Big Thunder Mountain Railroad, but much tamer than the Rock 'n' Roller Coaster at Hollywood Studios or Expedition Everest at Animal Kingdom.

-As a headliner attraction, Space Mountain goes through regular refurbishments to add effects and maintain ride quality.
+As a headliner, Space Mountain goes through periodic refurbishments to add effects and maintain ride quality.
 Past improvements include new lighting and effects, an improved sound system and soundtrack, and interactive games in the queue to help pass the time in line.
 Roller-coaster aficionados will tell you (correctly) that Space Mountain is a designer version of the Wild Mouse, a midway ride that’s been around for almost 60 years.
 There are no long drops or swooping hills as there are on a traditional roller coaster—only quick, unexpected turns and small drops.
 Disney’s contribution essentially was to add a space theme to the Wild Mouse and put it in the dark.
 And this does indeed make the Mouse seem wilder.